 c) The approval of the concerned COPs.

-For your reference, please see the attached file that summarizes the process, pathway, and requirements for the approval by the COPs.
+For your reference, Please see the table below for the process, pathway, and requirements for the approval by the COPs.

 PROCESS, PATHWAYS, AND REQUIREMENTS